 New data from the Oregon Employment Department show the devastating impact of COVID-19 on the labor market.
-Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 161,056 initial unemployment claims.
-This includes 2,880 real estate, rental, and leasing, workers, representing nineteen percent of the industry’s total workforce.
-The sector employs two percent of all workers in Portland Metro and represents two percent of all initial unemployment claims filed since March 15, 2020.
+Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 167,554 initial unemployment claims.
+This includes 3,000 real estate, rental, and leasing workers, representing twenty percent of the industry’s total workforce.
+(Table 1) The sector employs two percent of all workers in Portland Metro and represents two percent of all initial unemployment claims filed since March 15, 2020.

 The real estate and rental and leasing sector includes businesses primarily engages in renting, leasing, or otherwise allowing the use of tangible (real estate or equipment) or intangible assets (patents and trademarks).
 The sector also includes businesses primarily engages in managing, selling, renting, and buying, and appraising real estate.

-Occupations in this sector tend to be middle-wage.
+Occupations in this sector tend to be middle wage.
 Seventy-seven percent of jobs in the industry pay a median wage between the 25th and 75th percentile of the regional median wage.
 Although the distribution is heavily weighted to jobs that pay below the median wage.
+(Table 5)

 Prior to the pandemic, Portland Metro’s real estate, rental, and leasing sector was expected to expand by 1,500 jobs between 2017 and 2027 for a growth rate of 6 percent; less than half the rate of the overall economy.